-In December 2000 the Government introduced regulations which, in the event of divorce, allow the Courts to split or share pension rights between a member and his/her exspouse.
-This will be applicable to a member if divorce proceedings commenced on or after 1 December 2000 and the Courts issue a pension sharing order.
+In December 2000 the Government introduced regulations which, in the event of divorce, allow the Courts to split or share pension rights between a member and his/her ex-spouse.
+This will be applicable to a member if divorce proceedings commenced on or after 1 December 2000 and the Courts issue a Pension Sharing Order.
 Your ex-spouse will receive a Pension Credit that equates to a proportion of the cash equivalent transfer value of your Scheme entitlement, which will be paid to a suitable pension arrangement of their choice.
+Your benefits will be reduced accordingly.